ringo/stick/README.md

 # Stick

-Sick is an extensible HTTP server framework for [RingoJS](http://ringojs.org/) to create modular web applications composed out of "plugins" (also known as "JSGI middleware functions").
+Stick is an extensible HTTP server framework for [RingoJS](http://ringojs.org/) to create modular web applications composed out of "plugins" (also known as "JSGI middleware functions").

 ## Overview